top of page

 The philosophy behind that advice was simple but powerful: to truly understand sports, one should experience every phase of the game—player, coach, and official.
 Seeing the game from every angle builds perspective, fairness, and respect for everyone involved.

 Omoto embraced that philosophy fully.
 Over the years he built an extensive background in both coaching and officiating.
-He has coached for 39 years, including 22 years as a high school baseball and softball coach, helping develop young athletes both on and off the field.
+He has coached since 1986, including 22 years as a high school baseball and softball coach, helping develop young athletes both on and off the field.
 At the same time, he was building his officiating career.

 Today, Omoto has more than 40 years of officiating experience, though he often says he considers 35 of those years his “serious” officiating “career”, noting that his first five years came while he was still a teenager learning the craft.